TCaprioli/AppTrack-Frontend/README.md

 ## Description

-Apptrack is a job application tracker built with React, Redux, and Ruby on Rails.
+Apptrack is a job application tracker built with React and Redux.
 This application allows a user to upload PDF resumes, log job applications, and organize the applications with folders.

 **The Live demo only logs applications at this time.
 See recorded demo for full features**